Frequently Asked Questions

 The virtual celebration is not intended to replace the full Commencement ceremony.
 Commencement for the Class of 2020 will be rescheduled when it is safe to gather together in large groups.

-The virtual celebration is an all-university event to salute the 19,000 members of the Class of 2020.
-As such, it will not be able to individually recognize each of the graduates.
+The virtual celebration was an all-university event to salute the 19,000 members of the Class of 2020.
+As such, it did not individually recognize each of the graduates.

-NYU is pleased to provide members of the Class of 2020 with a keepsake cap and tassel as a gift to the graduates.
-Associate’s, bachelor’s, and master’s candidates will receive a mortarboard and tassel.
-Doctoral candidates will receive a doctoral tam and tassel.
+NYU provided members of the Class of 2020 with a keepsake cap and tassel as a gift to the graduates.
+The ordering period has now concluded.

 Details about Latin honors, including the GPA cutoffs, are on the University Registrar's website.
 The University does not distribute tassels or cords for Latin honors.